Kruimeldief/detect-string/README.md

 - Perhaps refactor facade `Filter` to their respective classes to improve performance, but at the cost of user friendliness.
 - Change `rate` to type `string` and store them in a `rateIdentifiers: array[]`.
 The index is used for `rates: number[]`.
 - Find a way to optimise all regexes. [see 13.]

+#### Shelved features

+1. Allow substitution characters for each slice.
+   - Example: string `bitchez` becomes `bitches` and vica versa.
+   - Feature is performance heavy that (up to) squares the processing time per single substitution.
+   - Approach:
+      - In `Profanity.search()`, create a branch if the substitution character is identical to the same index character of the Node string.
+      - Use an object `{ string: string, ti: number, ri: number }[]` from which to start each search.
+         - `ti`: tree index to skip previously checked words.
+         - `ri`: replacement index to prevent substituting previousl substituted characters.
+   - Reason: disadvantages of false positives and performance impact outweighs its advantage of catching filter by-passes.

 ## Install